ros2hp/ldr/README.md

 * Loads a RDF file of unlimited size into Dynamodb.
 * Configured number of parallel Tokio tasks or OS threads (depending on version) to load into Dynamodb
-* Converts all identifiers (Subject & Object) to UUIDs on the fly.
+* Converts all identifiers (RDF Subject & Object) to UUIDs (Version 4) on the fly.
-* Fully implements Tokio Asynchronous runtime across all operations.
+* Implements Tokio Asynchronous runtime across all operations.

 ## Ldr Schematic ##